amepas/lab_wiki/Lab-Wiki.md

     - Guide on how to create a slurm script: https://researchcomputing.princeton.edu/support/knowledge-base/slurm
 2. Navigate to the folder in cluster (following section 1).
 3. Upload `job.slurm` to the folder in cluster (see section 3.2).
+4. Type ```bash
+      sbatch -A vertaix job.slurm
+      ```
-4. Type `sbatch -A vertaix job.slurm`. -A vertaix means using Vertaix machines.
+    -A vertaix means using Vertaix machines.
 If not using Vertaix machines, remove ‘-A vertaix’.
-5. However, replacing point 4 above, a better way is to do `python -A vertaix sweep.py`.
+6. However, replacing point 4 above, a better way is to do `python -A vertaix sweep.py`.
 The `sweep.py` file has a slurm script as a Python string inside, along with other functions that submit multiple slurm scripts with different hyperparameters.
 This way allows one to run many machines simultaneously.
     - Guide on how to create something like the [`sweep.py`](http://sweep.py) script is to be finished…

 ### Other Relevant Things